aumf/files/US.md

   See [Academic reading International Law](https://github.com/verittas/files/blob/main/IHL.md) for a comprehensive academic list of sources.
 - Afghanistan is under the Middle East for ease of reference to those unfamiliar with it technically being South Central Asia.
 - AR 15-6 investigations, to the uninformed mind, can appear to lack independence—however, this is almost never the case and the fact-finding provided by them is invaluable.
 There has been revisions to AR 15-6 to adequately address such concerns.<sup>[[1]](https://tjaglcspublic.army.mil/documents/27431/7766454/2017-WINTER-Administrative+Investigations+in+an+Era+of+Increased+Government+Scrutiny.pdf/f3ad2420-f4cd-4a00-8188-9a86bfbb9613)</sup></sup> Other investigative authorities exist, such as formal Court of Inquiry or an Inspector General, etc.
+- Per the ICC, "The International Criminal Court is _not a substitute_ for national courts.
+According to the Rome Statute, it is the duty of every State to exercise its criminal jurisdiction over those responsible for international crimes.
+The International Criminal Court _can only intervene where a State is unable or unwilling genuinely to carry out the investigation and prosecute the perpetrators"_<sup>[[1]](https://www.icc-cpi.int/sites/default/files/Publications/understanding-the-icc.pdf)</sup></sup>
+- The “Rendulic Rule:” The Rendulic case also stands for a broader standard regarding liability for battlefield acts: commanders and personnel should be evaluated based on information reasonably available at the time of decision.<sup>[[1]](https://tjaglcs.army.mil/documents/35956/56931/2022+Operational+Law+Handbook.pdf/4e10836e-2399-eb81-768f-7de8f6e03dc5?t=1652119179075)</sup></sup>
 ---

 ## Alleged Imperialism